ddaypunk06/gatsby-blog/src/posts/2020-12-31-election-anxiety-covid-depression.md

 * [CREX Gaming](https://crexgaming.com/) who graciously afforded me a large number of followers this year!
 * All the amazing people I have met through streamers I know and channels I have followed this year!

+---

 ## Favorite 2020 Memories

-* Top of that list is getting married to my best friend!
+* Getting married to my best friend!
 See above for more about that.
-* Travelling to and getting to photograph India!
+* Traveling to and getting to photograph India!
 * Completing most of a programming project on my own that should be used more with time.
 Also putting code into our production app a few times!
 * Working on video games again!
 * Hanging out with (and somehow singing a song for on stream) SweetTails